KSAModding/KSAModding/docs/modding-guides/code/gui/ImGuiText/ImGuiText.md

 ### Prerequisites

-To begin you will need the basic setup from the overview page, or if you have your own code, a ImGui window created with `ImGui.Begin()` and `ImGui.End()`.
+To begin, you will need the basic setup from the overview page, or if you have your own code, an ImGui window created with `ImGui.Begin()` and `ImGui.End()`.
 We are not going to use any `ImGuiWindowFlags` to start.

 The code below will be used as the starting point for this page.